-Managing Work-in-Process (WIP) is a a recurring process.
-Once we have sequenced our work in the proper order we can now allocate our capacity to the truly most important items.
-We should not start projects that adversely affect more important ones merely to “utilize” your people.
+Managing WIP is a recurring process.
+Once you have sequenced your work in the proper order, you can allocate your capacity to the items that are truly most important.
+Do not start projects that adversely affect more important ones merely to “utilize” your people.

 Managing WIP is essential.
 You are not trying to achieve the “one-piece flow” that Lean-Manufacturing emphasizes; rather, you are trying to avoid working on too many things at one time.

 Here are some symptoms for WIP that is out of control.

 It is clear that if a team works on two things at the same time when they could be focusing on just one the delivery of both will be delayed.
 But what is not so clear is what happens to the work because of the nature of interleaving work; that is, working on one project and then another and then coming back to the first.
 These delays in workflow, feedback and using information obtained induces yet more additional work.
 This is why a one week interruption delays what people are working on by more than a week.
 The week spent on the interrupting work causes additional work to be done because the effort interrupted cannot just be picked up again without a cost.

 Besides the obvious “starting too many things” these also are common root causes:

 Some people attempt to manage WIP via WIP limits.
 It is usually easier and more effective to create a focus on finishing.
 Completion exists at many levels: tasks, stories, features, and MBIs.